legout/fsspec-utils/docs/mkdocs/docs/api/fsspec_utils.core.ext.md

 # `fsspec_utils.core.ext` API Documentation

 This module provides extended functionalities for `fsspec.AbstractFileSystem`, including methods for reading and writing various file formats (JSON, CSV, Parquet) with advanced options like batch processing, parallelization, and data type optimization.
-It also includes functions for creating PyArrow and Pydala datasets.
+It also includes functions for creating PyArrow datasets.

 ---